jamesfkane/jamf-api-scripts/README.md

 ## recovery-lock

 Lifted heavily from https://github.com/shbedev/jamf-recovery-lock, which should be used instead.
+I used [this line](https://github.com/jamesfkane/jamf-api-scripts/blob/c6e855f60af6718ae5c3c27e0e839c3c7aa41010/recovery-lock/computers.py#L50) to point the script to a specific smart group in Jamf that targeted the devices we wanted.

 ## self-heal